What is the best sleeping position for back pain?

 Sleep on Your Back

 By sleeping on your back, you allow your spine and neck to be in alignment without any forced angles of sleeping.
-It’s not a very preferred position for most people; by far, it’s still one of the best position to sleep in if you are dealing with back pain.
+It’s not a very preferred position for most people; by far, it’s still one of the best positions to sleep in if you are dealing with back pain.

 When you are sleeping on your back, there is no extra pressure on your head, neck, and spine.
 This sleeping position also helps to deflect acid reflux.